tri2820/notes/docs/Antler Pitch Decks.md

 I presented the first half.
 Watched some Youtube video about story-telling tricks and I can say it improved the flow of the presentation a lot.
 Unfortunately they are all verbal so you cannot see from the PDF files.
 I remembered hinting "Blind users spent XX minutes to learn how to use a new website" at slide 2 and 10 slides later "Now with this they only need a few second".
 BAM.
 Value propositions for you.

 So there you go.
 I probably will not advertise this blog anywhere, so if you somehow stumble upon this because you searched for it, good luck with your fund raise!

-****

-Anyway after my part ended, one of the IC members stared at me for 2 minutes non-stop.
-For some reason I tried not to break eye-contact but eventually did in the end.
-Fun but scary memory though.
-Think I got judged.